tom2433/LiftTracker/README.md

 "contains note with text" filter should update the whole screen after delaying 3 seconds every time the text updates from the user pressing the keyboard.

+create the settings table so the user can save their more complex preferences across multiple states.